Hell Razor>>EXCITER - CANADA

 METALLIAN: Do I understand it correctly that you are saying you are disappointed with the self-titled Exciter album and perhaps even Unveiling The Wicked.

 DAN: Unveiling The Wicked I didn’t mind it too too much.
-There is some good stuff on there because Alan, John and myself wrote a lot of that album.
+There is some good stuff on there because Allan, John and myself wrote a lot of that album.
 I didn’t like the production.
 The self-titled Exciter album that was done in ’88 I thought was garbage.
 That was a big reason why the band just… dismembered at that point.
 I’d had enough.
 It was more or less a Brian McPhee solo album.
 It was a new singer and just wasn’t Exciter anymore.
 If you put on Kill After Kill and compare it to Exciter album you can tell exactly where my mind is at.
 I wanted to do older Exciter material.

 METALLIAN: I remember buying the Exciter album in 1988 and putting it on the tape deck and I was really disappointed.